Home

 • Or verbally abuse you.

-This allows for people to avoid junk debt collectors and work with collectors that are professionals.
+This allows for people to avoid junk account collectors and work with collectors that are professionals.

-Third, you creditors must inform you that they are sending your account to a debt collection agency before they do so.
-Many consumers have had their credit damaged even if they had intentions of paying off their debt.
-Creditors would send their account to a collection agency and consumers would find out later that their credit score has been hurt by this action.
+Third, you creditors must inform you that they are sending your account to a collection agency before they do so.
+Many consumers have had their credit damaged even if they had intentions of paying off their debts.
+Creditors would send their account to a collection agency and consumers would find out later that their fico score has been hurt by this action.

 Just remember that you will still be held liable for your debts and it's important that you do not ignore your bills.
 Cutting off communication means the only thing you will be aware of is your account being sent to a collection agency.